litt-124/student-management-backend/README.md

-#  Assignment Management – Backend
+#  Exam Management – Backend

 This is the backend API built with **Node.js**, **Express**, and **MongoDB** using **Mongoose**.
 It handles all business logic for user authentication, exam creation, submissions, lab/computer management, and secure session enforcement.